jonolt/mmusicc/doc/conventions.md

-## Programming Info
+## internal

-Some notes for programming.
+Programming conventions, internal working mechanisms and metadata behaviour.

 ### Conventions

 - Program internal, all tags and assertion values are saved lowercase (casefold), except ID3 tags which are uppercase.